kobiton/xlr-kobiton-plugin/README.md

 # The Kobiton plugin for XebiaLabs XL Release product

-Kobiton plugin help users to run automation test on Kobiton devices, remotely and automatically from XL release platform.
+Kobiton plugin helps users to run automation test on Kobiton devices, remotely and automatically from XL release platform.
 Kobiton plugin can apply for uses:
 - Users indie using Kobiton services
 - User hosting private server
-- On-Premises.
+- On-Premises

-For the current version, Kobiton plugin just support executing test through tasks in a **Release** job in XL Release.
+For the current version, Kobiton plugin just supports executing test through tasks in a **Release** job in XL Release.

 ## Featured tasks
 From the plugin, we provided features to execute automation test easier:
 - Get list available devices: Filter and fetch data of devices that users can access in Kobiton
 - Request execute test: Request and execute test on provided devices data and test script in Kobiton system
-- Wait for execution: Fetch result and log from requested test.
+- Wait for execution: Fetch result and log from requested test

 ## Preparation
 ### A. Getting Kobiton Username and API key